-Mountains have very high geological, soil and climate diversity and as a result here have evolved very diverse biotopes.
+Mountains have very high geological, soil, and climate diversity and as a result here have evolved very diverse biotopes.

-Until the height of some 600 m dominating ecosystem is savannah, not too much different from the surrounding savannah.
+Until the height of some 600 m dominating ecosystem is the savannah, not too much different from the surrounding savannah.

-Above the height of 1000 m dominates montane grassland – also nearly unique ecosystem with its own endemic species of plants and animals.
+Above the height of 1000 m dominates montane grassland – also a nearly unique ecosystem with its own endemic species of plants and animals.

 Rare and endemic species

-Mount Nimba belongs to most biodiverse sites in the world.
-Here in comparatively small area have been found more than 2,000 species of vascular plants, 317 species of vertebrates, more than 2,500 invertebrates, many of them new to science.
+Mount Nimba belongs to the most biodiverse sites in the world.
+Here in the comparatively small area have been found more than 2,000 species of vascular plants, 317 species of vertebrates, and more than 2,500 invertebrates, many of them new to science.
 More than 200 species of plants and animals are endemic – found only here.

 - Only in the montane grasslands of Mount Nimba lives Nimbaphrynoides occidentalis – a viviparous toad.
-It has developed the ability to give a birth to live toads because of xeric conditions on the mountain.
+It has developed the ability to give birth to live toads because of xeric conditions on the mountain.
 The only other viviparous toad in the world is Nimbaphrynoides liberiensis which also lives here!